S3-working-group/s3-practical-guide/content/src/patterns/defining-agreements/clarify-and-develop-domains.md

 Define:

 -   A schedule or frequency for evaluations.
--   Other helpful evaluation criteria in addition the key metrics.
+-   Other helpful evaluation criteria in addition to the key metrics.
 -   Any other relevant aspects to consider for the evaluation.
 -   Who should take part in the evaluation.
 -   A process for evaluation (e.g. [Peer Review](section:peer-review)).